Un gallo con muchos huevos

-Un gallo con muchos huevos, released in the United States as Huevos: Little Rooster's Egg-cellent Adventure, is a 2015 animated film produced by Huevocartoon Producciones.
-The third film in the Huevos film franchise, as well as being the first CG film and a soft reboot, it is written, produced, and directed by Huevocartoon alumni Gabriel Riva Palacio Alatriste and Rodolfo Riva Palacio Alatriste.
+Un Gallo con Muchos Huevos, released in the United States as Huevos: Little Rooster's Egg-cellent Adventure, is a 2015 animated comedy film produced by Huevocartoon Producciones.
+It is the sequel to Otra Pelicula de Huevos y un Pollo (2009), and the third film in the Huevos film franchise, as well as being the first CG film and a soft reboot, it is written, produced, and directed by Huevocartoon alumni Gabriel Riva Palacio Alatriste and Rodolfo Riva Palacio Alatriste.

 The original Spanish version features the voices of Bruno Bichir, Maite Perroni, Omar Chaparro, Ninel Conde, Carlos Espejel, Sergio Sendel, and television host Facundo.

-The film was released on 20 August 2015 in Mexico in 2D and 3D theaters, where it became a major commercial success and grossed $167.8 million pesos during its theatrical run in the country.
+The film was released on 20 August 2015 in Mexico in 2D and 3D cinemas, where it became a major commercial success and grossed $167.8 million pesos during its theatrical run in the country.
 The film is the highest-grossing animated film produced in Mexico, and the twelfth in the industry of all time.

 Pantelion Films released this film in the United States on 4 September 2015 in the original Spanish-language format with English subtitles, where it was a surprise box-office success.
 The film received mostly mixed reviews upon its release.